sudheerj/javascript-interview-questions/README.md

 ##### Answer: 3

 Due to hositing feature, the variables declared with `var` will have `undefined` value in the creation phase so the outer variable `currentCity` will get same `undefined` value.
 But after few lines of code JavaScript engine found a new function call(`changeCurrentCity()`) to update the current city with `var` re-declaration.
-Since each function call will create a new execution context, the same variable will have `undefined` value before the declaration and new value(`Singapore`) after the declarion.
+Since each function call will create a new execution context, the same variable will have `undefined` value before the declaration and new value(`Singapore`) after the declaration.
 Hence, the value `undefined` print first followed by new value `Singapore` in the execution phase.

 </p>
 </details>